Ron Cooper (American football): Tampa Bay Buccaneers

 Cooper was hired by the Buccaneers on February 22, 2012, to be the team's defensive backs coach.

-Florida International
+FIU

 In 2015, Cooper became the defensive coordinator and associate head coach at Florida International University.
 Following Ron Turner's termination in September 2016, Cooper was named interim head coach.

 Alabama

 On March 1, 2021, it was reported that Cooper had taken a job as an analyst with the Crimson Tide.

 Long Island

 In January 2022, Cooper was hired as the new head coach of the Long Island Sharks.